-Between July 30, 2021 and December 5, 2023, six shareholder derivative complaints were filed, naming as defendants certain of our current and former officers and certain current and former members of our board, as well as FibroGen as nominal defendants (the "Derivative Lawsuits").
-Of these Derivative Lawsuits, three were filed in the Delaware Court of Chancery, two were filed in the U.S. District Court for the District of Delaware (the "Delaware Federal Derivative Actions"), and one was filed in the U.S. District Court for the Northern District of California (the "California Federal Derivative Action").
+Between July 30, 2021 and April 3, 2024, seven shareholder derivative complaints were filed, naming as defendants certain of the Company's current and former officers and certain current and former members of the Company's board, as well as FibroGen as nominal defendants (the "Derivative Lawsuits").
+Of these Derivative Lawsuits, four were filed in the Delaware Court of Chancery, two were filed in the U.S. District Court for the District of Delaware (the "Delaware Federal Derivative Actions"), and one was filed in the U.S. District Court for the Northern District of California (the "California Federal Derivative Action").
 The plaintiffs assert state and federal claims based on some of the same alleged misstatements as the securities class action complaint.
 The complaints seek unspecified damages, attorneys' fees, and other costs.
-The status of the six Derivative Lawsuits is currently as follows:
+The status of the seven Derivative Lawsuits is currently as follows:

 - Two of the Delaware Chancery Derivative actions, filed on April 14, 2022, and June 1, 2023, have been consolidated (the "Delaware Chancery Consolidated Derivative").
-On February 1, 2024, Defendants moved to dismiss the Delaware Chancery Consolidated Derivative action.
-In another derivative action, filed in the Delaware Court of Chancery on December 3, 2023, Defendants have not been served; - The Delaware Federal Derivative actions remain stayed.
-One is stayed pending the resolution of the putative securities class action, and the other is stayed pending resolution of the motion to dismiss the Delaware Chancery Consolidated Derivative action; and - The California Federal Derivative action was voluntarily dismissed on January 22, 2024.
+On February 1, 2024, Defendants moved to dismiss the Delaware Chancery Consolidated Derivative action, which the Court granted on October 2, 2024.
+On October 30, 2024, the Delaware Chancery Consolidated Derivative was dismissed with prejudice.
+The other two derivative actions, filed in the Delaware Court of Chancery on December 3, 2023 and April 3, 2024 were consolidated and stayed pending resolution of the motion to dismiss the Delaware Chancery Consolidated Derivative action; - The Delaware Federal Derivative actions were voluntarily dismissed on November 14, 2024 and January 16, 2025; and - The California Federal Derivative action was voluntarily dismissed on January 22, 2024.